 - Copy link

-Sevilla v FC Barcelona is a meeting of the two oldest clubs in La Liga.
-Founded in 1899, Barça was for many years deemed to be the older of the two, but UEFA and FIFA have recently endorsed the claim that the Sevilla Football Club officially registered in 1905 was, for all effects and purposes, a continuation of the club of the same name set up by British expatriates in 1890.
+FC Barcelona v Sevilla is a meeting of two of the oldest clubs in La Liga.
+Founded in 1899, Barça was for many years deemed to be the more senior of the two, but UEFA and FIFA have recently endorsed the claim that the Sevilla Football Club officially registered in 1905 was, for all effects and purposes, a continuation of the club of the same name set up by British expatriates in 1890.

 HEAD TO HEAD